vatpac-technology/sops/docs/2607-update/sydney-tcu.md

 !!! info
     Circumstances like excessive weather deviation may make the use of REP impractical.
 Controllers should coordinate with other TMA positions and suspend REP in this case.

+!!! warning "Important"
+    SIDs inbound to YSRI, YSBK & YSCN from the east pass through REP airspace as they transit a 15nm radius of TESAT.
+Controllers should be mindful of the conflict which this may create and prioritise aircraft on the STAR over departures in the same airspace.

 ##### MARLN Corridor
 Aircraft are permitted to cross the MARLN corridor at or above `A060` without coordination with APP.
 DEP is responsible for separation with respect to aircraft in the corridor.